Sophia (Gnosticism): As world-soul

 In this system the original cosmogonic significance of the Sophia still stands in the foreground.
 The antithesis of Christus and Sophia, as He of the right (ho dexios) and She of the Left (hē aristera), as male and female, is but a repetition of the first Cosmogonic Antithesis in another form.
-The Sophia herself is but a reflex of the "Mother of all living" and is therefore also called "Mother."
+The Sophia herself is but a reflex of the "Mother of all living" and is therefore also called "Mother".
 She is the formatrix of heaven and earth, for as much as mere matter can only receive form through the light which, coming down from above has interpenetrated the dark waters of the hylē; but she is also at the same time the spiritual principle of life in creation, or, as the world-soul the representative of all that is truly pneumatic in this lower world: her fates and experiences represent typically those of the pneumatic soul which has sunk down into chaos.

 Prunikos

-In the Gnostic system described by Irenaeus (I. xxi.; see Ophites) the name Prunikos several times takes the place of Sophia in the relation of her story.
+In the Gnostic system described by Irenaeus (I. xxi.; see Ophites) the name Prunikos (Greek: Προυνικος) several times takes the place of Sophia in the relation of her story.
 The name Prunikos is also given to Sophia in the account of the kindred Barbeliot system, given in the preceding chapter of Irenaeus.
 Celsus, who shows that he had met with some Ophite work, exhibits acquaintance with the name Prunikos (Orig.
 Adv.
 Cels. vi.
 34) a name which Origen recognizes as Valentinian.
 That this Ophite name had really been adopted by the Valentinians is evidenced by its occurrence in a Valentinian fragment preserved by Epiphanius (Epiph.
 Haer. xxxi.
 5).
 Epiphanius also introduces Prunikos as a technical word in the system of the Simonians (Epiph.
 Haer. xxi.
 2) of those whom he describes under the head of Nicolaitans (Epiph.
 Haer. xxv.
 3, 4) and of the Ophites (Epiph.
 Haer. xxxvii.
 4, 6).